The Neighborhood Academy has expanded its facility to include a middle school for an all-boys grades 6-8 program.

 - Most elementary schools in the region break at 5th grade, thereby creating another logical point of admission to our school.

-What do the 6th and 7th grades look like?
+What do grades 6-8 look like?
 They are designed to:

-How does the expansion effect the school as a whole?
+How does the expansion affect the school as a whole?
 The campaign is strengthening our school by:

 - Preparing and acculturating students for our college-preparatory curriculum, thereby increasing retention and college readiness;